microsoft/PowerToys/README.md

 | x64 | x86 | ARM |
 |:---:|:---:|:---:|
 | [Supported][github-release-link] | [Issue #602](https://github.com/microsoft/PowerToys/issues/602) | [Issue #490](https://github.com/microsoft/PowerToys/issues/490) |

+## Uninstalling
+⚠ Because of issue #2012 you can not uninstall PowerToys under the old control pannel.
+(We hope to fix this in the release 0.19.0 of PowerToys.)

+👉 Please use instaed `Windows 10 Settings -> Apps -> Apps & features` to uninstall PowerToys.

 ## What's Happening